nestjs/docs.nestjs.com/content/application-context.md

-### Application context
+### Standalone applications

 There are several ways of mounting a Nest application.
-You can create a web app, a microservice or just a bare Nest **application context** (without any network listeners).
-The Nest application context is a wrapper around the Nest **IoC container**, which holds all instantiated classes.
-We can obtain a reference to any existing instance from within any imported module directly using the application context object.
+You can create a web app, a microservice or just a bare Nest **standalone application** (without any network listeners).
+The Nest standalone application is a wrapper around the Nest **IoC container**, which holds all instantiated classes.
+We can obtain a reference to any existing instance from within any imported module directly using the standalone application object.
 Thus, you can take advantage of the Nest framework anywhere, including, for example, scripted **CRON** jobs.
 You can even build a **CLI** on top of it.

 #### Getting started

-To create a Nest application context, use the following construction:
+To create a Nest standalone application, use the following construction:

 ```typescript
 @@filename()